a12590/Awesome_Machine_Learning/Cross Validation/Adversarial validation for different feature distribution between train and test data.md

 　　To be more precise, we’ll choose a number of misclassified examples that the model was most certain about.
 It means that they look like test examples but in reality are training examples.</br>

+1. Train a classifier to identify whether data comes from the train or test set.
+2. Sort the training data by it’s probability of being in the test set.
+3. Select the training data most similar to the test data as your validation set.

 原文链接：[Adversarial validation](http://fastml.com/adversarial-validation-part-two/)